cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Argument data items are referenced by using the reference data items in {{tab-straight}} and {{tab-inverted}}.

-The tag number of the reference is used to derive a table index (an unsigned integer) leading to the "argument"; the tag content of the reference is the "rump item".
+The tag number (or simple value number) of the reference data item is used to derive a table index (an unsigned integer) leading to the "argument"; the tag content of the reference is the "rump item".